Dental Crowns – Raleigh, NC

 Before installing the crown, we will numb the area surrounding the tooth.
 Then, we will prepare the tooth for the crown by trimming up the enamel on the sides and chewing surface of the tooth.
 On the other hand, if a large amount of tooth structure is missing due to decay, we may instead use filling material to “build up” the tooth so it can support the crown.

 Next, we will take impressions of the prepped tooth and send them off to the dental lab to design your crown.
 In the meantime, we’ll fit you with a plastic temporary crown to protect your tooth.
 You’ll have to be careful that temporary doesn’t come off in the next few weeks.
 Finally, once your permanent crown is ready, you’ll return to our office to have it placed.
+With gentle care and advanced techniques, our team ensures your restoration blends seamlessly with your natural smile.
+When choosing dental crowns in Raleigh, you can trust us to provide durable, beautiful results that look and feel like your own teeth.

 Dental Crown Maintenance